-You can can file your appearance electronically on the Clerk of Court's website here, or you can do so in person at whatever location the notice specifies.
+- You can can file your appearance electronically on the Clerk of Court's website here

-The filing fee for an appearance for a new case depends on the type of case, but is typically $96 for family law matters.
-If you believe you cannot pay the filing fee, you may be able to qualify for a fee waiver.
+- The filing fee for an appearance for a new case may vary, but is typically $250 for family law cases in Cook County.
+If you can't afford to pay the filing fee, you may be able to qualify for a fee waiver